Lee H. Eckell

 Mr. Eckell was selected by his peers for inclusion in Super Lawyers-Rising Stars from 2009 to 2014.

 - Resolution of a construction injury case involving serious injury to Plaintiff, who fell from a roof.
-The plaintiff suffered significant injuries including broken bones, muscle tears and post-concussion syndrome with alleged cognitive impairment and depression.
+Plaintiff suffered significant injuries including broken bones, muscle tears and post-concussion syndrome with alleged cognitive impairment and depression.
 Successful tender of the defense to a subcontractor and full reimbursement of defense costs.

 - Extrication of a developer client from a case where a construction worker fell three stories and suffered severe injuries.
 When a subcontractor’s carrier repeatedly ignored a proper indemnification request, suit was brought against them.
 The carrier eventually accepted the tender without a reservation of rights and repaid the self-insured developer for legal fees and expenses.

 - Settlement of a slip and fall case after only the opening statements and the testimony of Plaintiff.
 The case settled for one tenth of the demand at trial through the development of significant notice defenses during discovery and trial.